Public image of Taylor Swift: Dating

 Swift's romantic life is highly publicized.
 Her dating has been a subject of tabloid scrutiny and has thus prompted some pop culture news outlets to slut-shame her.
 The media enjoys guessing the celebrity inspiration behind Swift's songs, in the words of Rosen, who wrote that outlets maligned Swift "as a serial kisser-and-teller, as an entitled rich kid, as a mean girl with a victim complex", attributing it partly to the "shrill" tone of Swift's early songs.
 However, Rosen also stated that there is "a sexist double standard in the policing of Swift's confessions, especially when you consider the routine misogyny in the songs of rockers, rappers, and woebegone beardy indie balladeers."
 Some media outlets and journalists are also noted for their bias, frequently vilifying Swift for clickbait or to gain readership, capitalizing on consumer interest in "juicy" details about Swift's life.

 Celebrity men Swift has dated include American singers Joe Jonas and John Mayer, actors Lucas Till, Taylor Lautner, and Jake Gyllenhaal, English singers Harry Styles and Matty Healy, actors Tom Hiddleston and Joe Alwyn, and Scottish DJ Calvin Harris.
 Media outlets have further alleged romantic relationships with Canadian actor Cory Monteith, American singers Adam Young and Chord Overstreet, actor Zac Efron, English actor Eddie Redmayne, and Swedish actor Alexander Skarsgård, as well as American actress Dianna Agron and model Karlie Kloss as part of the Gaylor theory.
-Swift started dating the American football player Travis Kelce in 2023, and announced engagement to him in 2025.
+Swift started dating the American football player Travis Kelce in 2023, and married him in 2026.